jasonjiang123/learngit/readme.txt

-this is a git test yes
+this is a git test yes£¬if you know ,I was hero.